 Death of a Party

 In the event of the death of a party, specific provisions come into play.
 If an individual entitled to initiate a personal action passes away, their personal representative can file a wrongful death lawsuit within a designated time frame.
-Conversely, should the defendant pass away, a claim against the deceased’s estate is possible within a specified period.

 Injunctions